-Jointly organized with our community partner The Door, join us for an evening of resource-sharing and artmaking dedicated to immigrant and undocumented communities.
-Youth, families, teachers, and community members are invited to participate in a “know your rights” training, explore An Incomplete History of Protest: Selections from the Whitney’s Collection 1940–2017, and create art with artist Juan Antonio Olivares, whose exhibition Moléculas explores family, immigration, and contemporary politics.
+Jointly organized with our community partners the LGBT Center and The Door with UnLocal, Inc., join us for an evening of resource-sharing and artmaking dedicated to immigrant and undocumented communities.
+Youth, families, teachers, and community members are invited to participate in a “know your rights” training, explore An Incomplete History of Protest: Selections from the Whitney’s Collection 1940–2017, and meet artist Juan Antonio Olivares, whose exhibition Juan Antonio Olivares: Moléculas explores family, immigration, and contemporary politics.

 This event is free and no registration is required—just drop in!

 The main entrance of the museum is accessible with elevator access to all floors.
 All gender restrooms are available on floors -1, 3, 5, and 8.
 Service animals welcome.